 - You aren't using 2-factor authentication (2FA) at every login

 Why do I have to log in again every time I restart my browser?

 Because the Dashlane extension is installed in your browser, you're logged out when you close the browser.
 However, you can turn on the Keep me logged in for 14 days setting.

 If you share your computer with other people, we recommend you don't turn on the Keep me logged in setting.
 Make sure to close your browser when you finish using Dashlane before anyone else uses the computer.

 This setting isn't available if you've turned on 2FA for every login, you're using SSO to log in, you're logging in for the first time, or the device isn't registered.

 For the Keep me logged in setting to work as expected, you need to connect to the internet before you open the browser.
 If you open the browser while offline or too quickly after your computer starts, you may experience an issue.
-The extension may not be able to communicate with the Dashlane servers to confirm that you've enabled the feature for your account.
-Up to 8 seconds may pass for the Dashlane D icon to change from orange— logged out—to blue—logged in.
+The extension might not be able to communicate with the Dashlane servers to confirm that you've enabled the feature for your account.
+Up to eight seconds may pass for the Dashlane D icon to change from orange— logged out—to blue—logged in.